 - Who to contact to make the decision (an individual or committee)

-- Optionally: Whether the full raw data or a de-identified / redacted dataset would be provided
+- Optional: Whether the full raw data or a de-identified / redacted dataset would be provided

-- Optionally: Under what circumstances the requested data would be shared
+- Optional: Under what circumstances the requested data would be shared